 Tables should be numbered consecutively corresponding to in-text citation.
 Each table should be prepared on a separate page at the end of the text document and preferably should be no larger than a single page.
 Include a brief descriptive title of the table and a footnote with explanation of any abbreviations.
 All tables must be specifically referred to in the text for placement and numbered in order of appearance in the text.
 Elements in tables should be separated by tabs, not cells or lines.

 Conflict of Interest

-Authors must disclose any commercial, financial, or other associations that could pose a conflict of interest in connection with their submitted article and these must be disclosed on the title page at the time of submission.
+Authors are required to disclose any commercial, financial, or other associations that could pose a conflict of interest in connection with their submitted article and these must be disclosed on the title page at the time of submission.

-Authors should list all funding sources related to the study and to the article preparation.
+Authors should list all funding sources (and ID numbers, as appropriate) related to the study and to the article preparation.

 Once a manuscript is accepted for publication, the corresponding author will be required to complete an electronic copyright transfer form.
 From SAGETRACK website “Corresponding Author Center” choose the correct manuscript from “Manuscripts with Decisions” and from the ACTION box on the far right side, choose “Contributor Form.”
 After reading the form and completing the appropriate boxes, clicking the “I accept” box will confirm appropriate copyright transfer.